 Harlem Condo Life “Your Gateway to Harlem.”

-Tagged @HarlemHCL, Arts and Entertainment, commercial real estate, Facebook, Harlem, Harlem Bars, Harlem churches, Harlem Condo Life Twitter, Harlem nightlife, harlem parks, Harlem Real Estate, Harlem Shops, Harlem Trends, Harlem's Restaurant Row, HarlemCondoLife, HarlemCondoLife Twitter, HarlemCondoLife.com, HarlemGuy, HarlemHCL Twitter, HarlemHouse, Harlemista, Icare4Harlem, latest harlem news, Music, NativeNewYorker, new restaurants, Pinterest, Politics, Quotes, Quotes of the week, Real Estate, Retail, Sports, tharealharlemista, tumbler
+Posted in Harlem Tagged with: @HarlemHCL, Arts and Entertainment, commercial real estate, Facebook, Harlem, Harlem Bars, Harlem churches, Harlem Condo Life Twitter, Harlem nightlife, harlem parks, Harlem Real Estate, Harlem Shops, Harlem Trends, Harlem's Restaurant Row, HarlemCondoLife, HarlemCondoLife Twitter, HarlemCondoLife.com, HarlemGuy, HarlemHCL Twitter, HarlemHouse, Harlemista, Icare4Harlem, latest harlem news, Music, NativeNewYorker, new restaurants, Pinterest, Politics, Quotes, Quotes of the week, Real Estate, Retail, Sports, tharealharlemista, tumbler

 By tharealharlemista The oppressive heat in Harlem this week is no joke.
 Go into the 125th st subway station and it feels like you’re bathing in Hell.
 Bring a fan.
 And lots of water.